calzoneman/sync/docs/custom-media.md

     to the browser.
   * The manifest includes source URLs or text track URLs with expiration times, session IDs, etc. in the URL querystring.
+  * The manifest provides source URLs with non-silent audio as well as a list of audioTracks.